JakubNovvak/JakubNovvak/README.md

 - 👋 Hi there!
 I'm Jakub Nowak
 - 🪟 My favourite technologies revolve around .NET framework
 - 🔭 At the moment, I am strategizing the structure of the "Invoice Management System" project
-- 🌱 I'm currently learning about implementing proper microservices architecture
+- 🌱 I'm currently learning about microservices architecture and Blazor framework
 - 💬 Projects I would like to do in the future:
     - Youtube Downloader (WPF)
     - PDF Editor - PDF to PNG, Merge PDF's etc. (WPF)